 The world’s population does not have equal access to clean air.

-When characterizing air quality for its potential impact on people’s health, scientists are most interested in the levels of pollution close to areas with large numbers of people.
+When characterizing ambient (outdoor) air quality for its potential impact on people’s health, scientists are most interested in the levels of pollution close to areas with large numbers of people.
 They therefore estimate average concentrations of fine particulate matter (PM2.5) and ozone that are population-weighted.
-This means that greater weight, or emphasis, is given to air pollution concentrations in areas of high population density, where the most people live.
+This means that the averages reflect greater weight, or emphasis, given to air pollution concentrations in areas of high population density, where the most people live.
 These weighted numbers make it easier to compare average pollution concentrations across countries.

-You can explore patterns and trends in fine particulate matter and ozone pollution levels using the interactive tools in Explore the Data.
+You can explore patterns and trends in exposures to fine particulate matter, ozone, and household air pollution using the interactive tools in Explore the Data.
 Compare results among individual countries and regional groupings.
 See the How To page for more detailed instructions.